M4n0zz/BBMenu/README.md

 ---

 ### 🔧 How it works:
 Pokemon Generation 1 games encapsulate a big amount of unused data in their save files.
 By using ACE, BBMenu is stored in there and injects its kernel, upon the moment the game is loaded.
-The kernel is responsible to run every constant effect payload in the backround or trigger the menu on demand.
+The kernel is responsible to run every constant effect payload in the background or trigger the menu on demand.
 Every payload is fetched into WRAM before is run, so that VC releases are totally compatible, since they cannot execute code directly from the save file.

 ---